 The best USB flash drives are small and pocketable, allowing you to easily carry critical files around with no risk of them being corrupted or lost.
 USB storage is the ultimate in digital convenience, whether it's an affordable flash stick (or thumb drive), a fast and powerful solid-state drive (SSD) or a hard disk, usually no bigger than a matchbox and without the need for a power supply.
 Even with increased use of cloud storage, a good USB flash drive can still prove essential, acting as the floppy disk of the modern age.

-For creatives, USB storage is a straightforward way to keep important project files backed up, carry a portfolio for demonstration or house a sizeable amount of the media you like to enjoy while on the move.
-With increasing resolution and file sizes of digital photography and video, that space quickly gets eaten up by 4K video and RAW images.
+For creatives, USB storage is a straightforward way to keep important project files backed up, to carry a portfolio for demonstration or to house a sizeable amount of the media you like to enjoy while on the move.
+The best USB flash drive for you will depend on your needs.
+Most drives still use the traditional USB Type-A connector, but you'll also see the smaller, rounded USB Type-C. Apple Macs are available only with Type-C, and you'll need a dongle or alternative cable to use older USB devices.

 The Patriot Supersonic Rage 2 is the best USB flash drive right now.
 The connector retracts with a push, without needing a separate cap you might lose down the back of the sofa, and it comes in massive capacities ranging from 128GB to a fairly pricey 512GB